molereddy/eMercado---an-eBay-Clone/README.md

 # eMercado, an eBay Clone

-An attempt to replicate the functionalities of eBay, for the CS-387 Database Lab project.
+An app replicating the functionalities of eBay, (CS-387 Database Lab project).